iavr/pynet/README.md

 Requirements
 ------------

 `pynet` has been tested on Python 2.7.6.
-It does not have any requirements other than common Python libraries, in particular `math`, `numpy`, `matplotlib`, `sys`, `string`, `copy`, `time`, `itertools`, `contextlib`.
+It does not have any requirements other than common Python libraries, in particular `math`, `numpy`, `matplotlib`, `sys`, `os`, `string`, `copy`, `time`, `itertools`, `contextlib`.

 Usage
 -----

 The usage of `pynet` is demonstrated through a toy machine learning example, given in two versions

-	python spiral00.py
+	python examples/spiral00.py
-	python spiral.py
+	python examples/spiral.py -d

-both in directory `/examples`.
 The first version is a single-file independent implementation that is not using the library, and the second is adapted with the use of `pynet`.
-Try `python spiral.py -h` for options.
+Try `-h` for options.